Bear kills Denali backpacker in park's first fatal mauling

-ANCHORAGE, Alaska (Reuters) - A grizzly bear killed a backpacker in Denali National Park in the first fatal mauling at the Alaska nature site since it was created in 1917, the National Park Service said on Saturday.
+ANCHORAGE, Alaska (Reuters) - A grizzly bear has killed a backpacker in Denali National Park in the first fatal mauling at the Alaskan nature site since it was created in 1917, the National Park Service said on Saturday.

-The solo backpacker died on Friday afternoon in the encounter with the bear, the Park Service said in a statement.
-Rangers found the body that night after being summoned by hikers who had come upon the attack site.

-Efforts to recover the body were postponed due to bad light and risks from bears feared to be nearby, the Park Service said.

-“We have a likely identity but we’re waiting to get out to the remains and get them back today before we make a positive confirmation,” Park Service spokeswoman Maureen McLaughlin said.
+The bear suspected of attacking the man on Friday afternoon, a large male grizzly, was found at a secluded site near the man’s body and was shot on Saturday afternoon from a helicopter, Denali park Superintendent Paul Anderson said.

+Officials hope to recover the man’s body on Saturday evening, but those efforts have been hampered by bad weather.
+Anderson said they were trying to contact his family and they had not yet been notified.

+Investigators will try to confirm the dead grizzly attacked the man by examining its stomach contents, conducting DNA analysis and analyzing bear scat, said Pete Webster, chief ranger for the park.

+“All that we know of this bear right now was at the time that we were flying over the incident scene, this bear was sitting on the food cache in the underbrush,” Webster said.

-The attack happened at the Toklat River, about three miles south of a rest stop on the park’s sole road, the Park Service said.
+The attack occurred at the Toklat River, about three miles south of a rest stop on the park’s sole road, the Park Service said.
+There were no established trails at the site.
+Most of the park is free of trails.

-Hikers found an abandoned backpack, bloody clothes and signs of a struggle.
+Hikers found an abandoned backpack, bloody clothes and signs of a struggle on Friday.
 They summoned rangers, who flew to the site by helicopter and fixed-wing aircraft and found the body.

 The bear apparently attacked the man near the river’s gravel bar and dragged his remains to a more secluded site in the bushes, the Park Service said.